 - Swab Instructions for Genetic Testing

 Why should I test my pet?

-You can test your pet(s) by filling out our online submission form and mailing in a DNA sample.
+You can test your pet(s) by ordering a swab kit (above) and then filling out our online submission form and mailing in the DNA sample.
 Payment can be made by credit card or check.
 Results will not be released for samples provided without payment.

 Is one type of sample better or more accurate than another sample type?